Singletrack Sidewalks (STS)

 My family supports STS 100%.
 Providing kids with more trail access is just what Golden needs.
 My kids are excited and as a parent, I am excited for a really cool trail that we can all ride together.
 I have also spoken with many parents and every single one of them believes in this.
 Lets move forward with this pilot and continue to work with the community to make Golden's STS a model for other communities.

-Smhiker over 5 years ago
+Smhiker about 6 years ago

 The STS installation in Eagle has been referenced repeatedly as a “model” to support the STS Proposal here in Golden